 A core team can also comprise formal or informal “partners” in specialized areas, like graphic design, web design, video production, etc. You can call on these individuals to bring their expertise to a client project, thus impressing the client with the size of your resources.

-To keep clients satisfied and even impressed, you need to invest in sufficient resources to produce a fully professional result, just as a larger agency would.
-For instance, these days, a media release may not carry enough impact because journalists are catering to a multimedia audience.
-You need to know how to create visuals, videos, and even interactive content.
-You can use free stock photo sites like this list I created of dozens of sources and this list of 34 free sites from Biteable.
-Also, you can use sources like Canva for visual editing.
+To satisfy and impress clients, you need to invest in sufficient resources to produce a fully professional result, just as a larger agency would.
+For instance, a media release may not carry enough impact these days because journalists are catering to a multimedia audience.
+You must know how to create visuals, videos, and interactive content.

 Media monitoring is essential

 When used efficiently, a media database saves you a lot of time, energy, and work.
-Here’s what the tool can offer for finding the right reporter for your pitch, and maximize efficient use of your pressured time.
-An advanced platform gives you advantages of:
+Here’s what the tool can offer to find the right reporter for your pitch and maximize the use of your time.
+An advanced platform gives you the advantages of:

 - Keeping track of journalists and influencers

-- Using keyword search for targeting key journalists.
+- Using keyword search to target key journalists.